lae/ansible-role-elasticsearch/README.md

 other on your transport port.
 You will likely want to also use a whitelist for Elasticsearch API clients for the HTTP port.

+## Requirements

+This role assumes you hava Java already installed.
+Elastic 2 requires JDK 7 or higher and Elastic 5 requires JDK 8.

 ## Role Variables

 ### Mandatory Variables